Archive for the 'rehearsal' Category

 Acting Career Depends On Air Conditioner

-I haven’t done theater in a while and I forgot about the horrors of opening night.
+I haven’t done theater in a while and I totally forgot about the horrors of opening night.

-It started two days ago when I realized it was upon us.
+It started two days ago when I realized it was close.
 We were still looking at our scripts and calling “LINE!”
 I was still grasping for when to enter and what line to say when I did enter.

-So I started having trouble sleeping.
+I started having trouble sleeping.
 First, I had the super install the air conditioners.
-Then I had him come back the next day and switch them because I felt the bedroom one was making too much noise.
+Then I had him come back the next day and switch them because I felt the den one was quieter then the bedroom one.
 Then I couldn’t sleep because I thought that one was too noisy.
-So by the next morning I was in a state of nervous apoplexy and felt like my life depended on getting a new air conditioner immediately.
-If I didn’t get one I would get no sleep, totally screw up onstage and get a bad review and morbidly embarrass the nice guy who recommended me.
+By the next morning I was in a state of nervous apoplexy and felt like my life depended on getting a new air conditioner immediately.
+If I didn’t get one I would get no sleep, totally screw up onstage, get a bad review and morbidly embarrass the nice guy who recommended me for the role.

 This is a nervous transference thing that happens sometimes.
 My husband does the same thing.
 He once had a presentation the next day and became fixated that the medicine cabinet was going to fall off the wall.
-“We have to take everything out of the medicine cabinet!
+“We have to take everything out of the medicine cabinet!”
 He yelled.
 “It’s going to fall off the wall!
-I better remove the door of its hinges!”
+I better remove the door off its hinges!”
 I knew what was really off its hinges, but I went along with it.
-After the presentation the medicine cabinet was OK.
+After the presentation, the medicine cabinet was OK.
 So was my husband.

-So in my crazed state I got a friend from around the corner to go to J&R with me to buy one and a neighbor down the hall to help me put it in.
-Don’t you love that I got the whole neighborhood involved?
+In my crazed state I got a friend from around the corner to go to J and R with me to buy one and a neighbor down the hall to help me put it in.
+I got the neighborhood involved.
 I couldn’t ask the super again because he already thought I was completely nuts.
 “Cranky come on!” he said when he had to switch them.

-So after the air conditioner fixation there was nothing else to think about.
+So after the air conditioner fixation there was nothing else to obsess about.

 He talked to me about my character and how rehearsals have been going.
 “THEY’VE DONE NO SCENE WORK AT ALL!”
 I said, “All we’ve done is run the play from beginning to end.”